School of Health Sciences

 The School of Health Sciences offers exceptional learning opportunities for professional and graduate education via the virtual hospital, the mobile unit, free clinics run by physical therapy and occupational therapy students and study abroad opportunities for its diverse 2000 enrollees.
 Among its signature programs are clinical doctoral degrees in nursing and physical therapy, and bridges to the PhD in nursing with Duke University.
 Online and hybrid learning opportunities are provided in clinical laboratory science, health administration, graduate nursing and rehabilitation counseling.
-The School houses the Center of Excellence in Eliminating Health Disparities and has the largest RN to BSN program in North Carolina.
+The School houses the Center of Excellence in Eliminating Health Disparities and promotes equity for all to experience good health.

 Bachelor of Science degrees are offered in Clinical Laboratory Science, Exercise Physiology, Healthcare Management, and Nursing.
 The Clinical Laboratory Science program prepares students in laboratory methodologies and related technologies which are essential to the performance of diagnostic, research and forensic investigations.

 - The Exercise Physiology Program (EXS) prepares students for professional programs such as medicine; physical therapy; graduate study in exercise science sub-disciplines of Biomechanics, Exercise Physiology, and Motor Behavior; and careers in the field of strength and conditioning as well as clinical exercise physiologists.

 - The Bachelor of Science in Healthcare Management in the School of Health Sciences is designed to produce graduates prepared to serve in a range of entry-level positions across multiple healthcare settings and careers.

 - The Division of Nursing has a variety of entry points, including the traditional Bachelor of Science in Nursing Degree (BSN), RN to BSN, Paramedic to BSN and Accelerated BSN programs.